 At Weekday, exceptional Early Childhood Educators collaborate with developmental specialists to implement a program that reflects children’s interests while meeting curricular goals.
 We create an engaging environment using high quality, open-ended materials for focused exploration and imaginative play.
 Our low student-to-teacher ratio allows teachers to facilitate the individual and group conversations that enhance analytical and creative thinking.
 The relationships built by the teachers with each child and between the children themselves are the foundation of our learning community.
 We intentionally create classrooms with an age range of about a year so that developmental similarities and variations work to stimulate individual growth.
+Additionally, we provide snacks as well as a nutritionally balanced lunch catered by Butter Beans Kitchen.
 All children have an opportunity to experience and practice additional methods of self-expression and communication with our Integrated Arts specialists during weekly classes in Art, Dance, Music and Literature.

-In the Morning, Extended Day and Full Day Programs, play based, emergent curriculum continues to focus on the social/emotional confidence essential for young minds to absorb academic information in the coming school years.
+In the older students classrooms, the play based, emergent curriculum continues to focus on the social/emotional confidence essential for young minds to absorb academic information in the coming school years.
 Through literature, hand-on projects like woodworking and cooking, and collaborative problem solving, children use analytical skills like comparing/contrasting, making predictions and sequencing.
 As children become more proficient at self-care tasks, their responsibilities expand to include classroom jobs which nurture their perception of themselves as competent, capable members of a classroom community.
 Both indoor and outdoor play is part of the daily schedule.
 Children in these programs also take part in Art, Dance, Music and Library classes each week.

 The Weekday School offers each child a rich variety of sensory experiences during weekly Visual Arts, Literature, Dance and Music classes.
 The arts teachers tailor classes to serve all students at a developmentally appropriate level, working from basic concepts to increasingly complex projects as the children mature and gain new skills.
 The Arts teachers collaborate with each other and classroom teaching teams to integrate various modes for self-expression into the daily fabric of the child’s experience and the school’s culture.